nitschmann/releaser/README.md

 #### Steps

-1. Execute `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/nitschmann/release-log/master/scripts/install.sh)"`
+1. Execute `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/nitschmann/releaser/master/scripts/install.sh)"`
-2. The script places the `release-log` binary under `/usr/local/bin` - so it should be on most systems and users accessible
+2. The script places the `releaser` binary under `/usr/local/bin` - so it should be on most systems and users accessible

 ### Compile it

 If you want to have some custom installation or don't trust the automated script you are able to compile the binary on your own.
 A powerful `Makefile` is in the repo included.
 Take a look for more details.

 A few examples:

 * `make build-latest` - to build all latest version for Linux and Mac
 * `make build-latest-darwin` - to build all latest versions for Mac